-The Contract Monitoring information standards are a set of standards being introduced by NHS England, initially on a voluntary basis, to enable national consistency of the flow of cost and activity information from providers to commissioners.
+The Contract Monitoring information standards are a set of standards being introduced by NHS England and NHS Improvement to enable national consistency of the flow of cost and activity information from providers to commissioners.
 The standards are:

 Having national standards to support contract monitoring will:

 provide support for service change planning and hospital capacity analysis

 allow greater monitoring of equity of access to services.

 These information standards are published under section 250 of the Health and Social Care Act 2012.
 An Information Standards Notice for each standard (see below) provides an overview of scope and implementation timescales, and the other documents provide further detail for those who have to implement the information standards.
 Note that while the NHS Data Model and Dictionary documents are listed under each standard, they are consolidation documents encompassing all four standards.